How do ophthalmologists diagnose glaucoma? The Glaucoma Research Foundation breaks down the five most common glaucoma tests.

 Early detection and treatment of glaucoma are critical for preserving your vision, but diagnosing glaucoma can be tricky.
 Before making a diagnosis, your ophthalmologist will likely perform a comprehensive glaucoma exam, which consists of five tests:

 Taken together, the data provided by these tests enable your doctor to make an informed diagnosis and design a course of treatment for your unique situation.
-The Glaucoma Research Foundation explains what each of the diagnostic tests for glaucoma does and how each is performed.*
+Here, the Glaucoma Research Foundation explains what each of the diagnostic tests for glaucoma does and how each is performed.*

-Tonometry measures your inner eye pressure, or intraocular pressure (IOP).
+Tonometry measures your internal eye pressure, or intraocular pressure (IOP).
+During a tonometry test:

 Most tonometers are calibrated to measure IOP in millimeters of mercury (“mm Hg”).
 In most cases, the IOP of people with glaucoma will measure more than 20 mm Hg.
 Tonometry is one of the two tests used during a regular glaucoma checkup.